EtayM/universal-metadata-standard/README.md

 * Resource MAY supply this property to hint at an external URL related to this token.
 * Client MAY provide a link to this URL.

-`group_key: String` An optional, string, that will be used to group tokens with the same value.
-* Resource MAY supply this property to indicate to a Client how to group similar tokens for a given collection.
-* Client SHOULD NOT display this property.
-Client SHOULD group tokens of the same collection if they have a matching group key.
-Client MUST NOT group tokens, irrespective of group key, if the collection differs.

 `keywords: Array<String>` An array of unique keywords to describe this token.
 * Resource MAY contain this property to help Clients with search functionality better locate their token.
 It is RECOMMENDED to keep the number of unique keywords to no mare than 20 as Clients are solely responsible for whether keywords may be used and how many are referenced.
 * Client MAY use this property to determine the most appropriate match for a given search term.

 `fallback_image: URL` An image that the Client should respect in the event it is unable to load another media resource, this is in favour of a generic 'broken image' that the Client may otherwise have displayed.
 * Resource MAY contain this property.
 The value MUST correspond to an `image/*` type and is RECOMMENDED to be either `image/bmp`, `image/jpeg` or `image/png` to ensure compatibility with all Clients.
 * Client SHOULD display this image only as a fallback in the event it fails to load the requested media file(s) and/or if all media file(s) are that of an unsupported type.
-* Client MAY support animated image formats.
+Client MAY support animated image formats.

 `banner_image: URL` An image that the Client may use to render a banner-like image (4:1 ratio).
 * Resource MAY contain this property.
 The value MUST correspond to an `image/*` type and is RECOMMENDED to be either `image/bmp`, `image/jpeg` or `image/png` to ensure compatibility with all Clients.
 * Client MAY display the image.
-* Client MAY support animated image formats.
+Client MAY support animated image formats.

 `media: Array<Object>` An array of objects containing media (image; video; and/or model) files that are used to represent this token.
 The order of this array is important as the Client should present any supported media resources in that order.
 * Resource SHOULD provide a list of media resources.